rust-lang/book/second-edition/nostarch/chapter08.md

 println!("s2 is {}", s2);
 ```

-Listing 8-14: Using a string slice after appending its contents to a `String`
+Listing 8-16: Using a string slice after appending its contents to a `String`

 If the `push_str` method took ownership of `s2`, we wouldn’t be able to print
 out its value on the last line.
 However, this code works as we’d expect!

 The `push` method takes a single character as a parameter and adds it to the
 `String`.
-Listing 8-15 shows code that adds an l to a `String` using the `push`
+Listing 8-17 shows code that adds the letter l character to a
-method:
+`String` using the `push` method:

 ```
 let mut s = String::from("lo");
 s.push('l');
 ```

-Listing 8-15: Adding one character to a `String` value using `push`
+Listing 8-17: Adding one character to a `String` value using `push`

 As a result of this code, `s` will contain `lol`.

 #### Concatenation with the `+` Operator or the `format!` Macro

 Often, we’ll want to combine two existing strings.
 One way is to use the `+`
-operator, as shown in Listing 8-16:
+operator, as shown in Listing 8-18:

 ```
 let s1 = String::from("Hello, ");